UnityTech/ump-angular-components/README.md

 npm start
 ```

+Documentation website is also used for ongoing feature development of library components.
+When documentation app is run locally, changes to files in root `./src` will be reflected in the browser.

 Build and deploy the website
 ```
-npm run build:relase
+npm run build
 npm run deploy
 ```